filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus paych voucher command [command options] [arguments...]

 COMMANDS:
    create          Create a signed payment channel voucher check           Check validity of payment channel voucher add             Add payment channel voucher to local datastore list            List stored vouchers for a given payment channel best-spendable  Print vouchers with highest value that is currently spendable for each lane submit          Submit voucher to chain to update payment channel state help, h         Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 #### lotus paych voucher create